-NO PHONE OR INTERNET
+NO INTERNET OR PHONE

-What will you do if the phone and internet lines go down?
-How will you keep in touch, arrange to meet up or keep up with news and weather alerts?
-In most emergencies it's best to stay at home, so make your home your meeting place and have an alternative in case you can't get there.
+If the phone and internet lines were down how would you keep in touch, arrange to meet up, keep up with news and weather alerts?
+In most emergencies it's best to stay in our own homes, so make your home your meeting place and have an alternative in case you can't get there.

 - 1. Talk to your family about how you will get in touch and where you will meet up in an emergency if the phone lines and/or internet are down. - 2.
-If you have kids, make sure you know your school/or early childcare centres' emergency plans and give them names of additional people who could pick the kids up if you can't get there. - 3.
-Have an out of town contact that everyone knows about.
-Sometimes when local phone lines are overloaded you can still reach people outside your area.
+If you have kids, make sure you know the school/day care's emergency plans and give the school names of additional people who could pick the kids up if you can't get there. - 3.
+Have an out of town contact that everyone knows about (sometimes when local phone lines are overloaded you can still reach people outside your area).
 Get everyone to check in with your out of town contact by text or online messaging in an emergency if you can. - 4.
 Keep a written list of important phone numbers.